 The ArcGlobe library contains the ArcGlobe application, along with its associated user interface components, commands, and tools.
 The ArcGlobe Application and GMxDocument objects are both defined and implemented by this library.
-Developers can use the Application object when customizing the ArcGlobe application or working with one of the ArcGlobe extensions.
+Developers can use the Application object when customizing the ArcGlobe application

+Similar to developing tools for ArcMap, developers should develop commands and tools that work in both the ArcScene application and the SceneControl developer component.
+Similar to developing tools for ArcScene, developers should develop commands and tools that work in both the ArcGlobe application and the GlobeControl developer component. or working with one of the ArcGlobe extensions.
 Developers extend this library by creating commands, tools, and extensions for use within the ArcGlobe application.
 A 3D Analyst license is required to work with objects in this library.